 As public expectations mounted for the swelling Union forces in the capital to “do something” before the terms of 100-day volunteers expired, northern leaders pressed McDowell to launch an offensive against the Confederates in Northern Virginia with ill-prepared troops.

 On July 16, 1861, McDowell led about 35,000 untested Union soldiers (commonly, but not officially, known as the Army of Northeastern Virginia) out of Washington to confront the equally untried Confederate Army of the Potomac.
 The armies met on July 21, along Bull Run, near Manassas, Virginia.
-The First Battle of Bull Run began well for McDowell’s army that morning, but when Rebel reinforcements from General Joseph E. Johnston’s Army of the Shenandoah arrived by rail during the afternoon, a federal retreat turned into a rout.
-Fortunately for McDowell, the disorganized Confederates did not pursue and possibly capture Washington.
+The First Battle of Bull Run began well for McDowell’s army that morning, but when Rebel reinforcements from General Joseph E. Johnston‘s Army of the Shenandoah arrived by rail during the afternoon, a federal retreat turned into a rout.
+Fortunately for McDowell, the disorganized Confederates did not pursue and capture Washington.

 Following the disaster at Bull Run, President Abraham Lincoln turned to Major General George B. McClellan to reorganize Union forces in the East.
-With Lincoln’s approval, McClellan created the Army of the Potomac in September 1861.
+With Lincoln’s approval, McClellan created the Union Army of the Potomac in September 1861.
 In the spring of 1862, President Lincoln drafted a plan for reorganizing the Army of the Potomac.
 On March 8, he issued War Order No. 2, merging the army’s divisions into five corps.
-Lincoln named McDowell, Brigadier General Edwin V. Sumner, Brigadier General S. P. Heintzelman, Brigadier General Erasmus D. Keyes, and Major General Nathaniel P. Banks to command the five corps.
-Dutifully, on March 13, 1862, a disgruntled McClellan issued General Order No. 101 (Army of the Potomac), confirming the President’s selections.
+Lincoln named McDowell, Brigadier General Edwin V. Sumner, Brigadier General Samuel P. Heintzelman, Brigadier General Erasmus D. Keyes, and Major General Nathaniel P. Banks to command the five corps.
+Dutifully, on March 13, 1862, a disgruntled McClellan issued General Orders, No. 101 (Army of the Potomac), confirming the President’s selections.

 Major General Commanding the Army of the Rappahannock